projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 back to the SOS_VM domain; this changes the address translation table from the EPT of the User OS to the EPT of the SOS_VM for the device.

-Power Management support for S3
+Power Management Support for S3
 *******************************

 During platform S3 suspend and resume, the VT-d register values are